This article keeps track of and compares the monthly active user metrics of social media companies such as Facebook, Pinterest and Weibo.

 Similarly, the number of people hopping on Weibo’s platform on a monthly basis is also significant given that its user base comes entirely from China.

-From the MAU figure of 521 million reported in fiscal Q4 2020, almost half of China’s entire population of 1.2 billion is using Weibo’s social media platforms.
+From the MAU figure of nearly 600 million, it represents half of China’s population of 1.2 billion hoping on Weibo’s social media platforms on a monthly basis.

 North America MAU

-If we look at the North American region alone, Facebook’s MAUs reached only 259 million in fiscal 2021 Q2.
+If we look at the North American region alone, Facebook dominates the region with an MAU of 262 million as of fiscal 2021 Q4.

-On the flipped side, Pinterest’s MAU growth in the U.S. has been on a tear in the last 3 years at about 10% per annum on average.
+On the flipped side, Pinterest’s MAU in the U.S. grew around 10% per annum on average prior to 2021.

-While that was the case prior to fiscal 2021, Pinterest’s MAU growth rate in the U.S. also experience a similar slowdown post-2021.
+While that was the case prior to fiscal 2021, Pinterest’s MAU growth rate in the U.S. also experience a similar slowdown in a post-pandemic world.

-In fact, Pinterest’s North America MAU growth rate reversed to negative in fiscal 2Q 2021 at -5% when it reports an MAU figure of only 91 million in the same fiscal quarter.
+In fact, Pinterest’s North America MAU growth rate reversed to negative in fiscal 2Q and 4Q 2021 at -5% and -12%, respectively, on a year-on-year basis.

 Facebook’s MAU decline in North America is sort of expected as the company is becoming a mature social media company and has captured more than half of the entire population in the region.